 4. Remove sugar from the diet that doesn’t come from a fruit or vegetable.
 Sugar causes inflammation in the body, especially when eaten in excess, so reducing your total sugar intake (including sugars from fruits and carbohydrates) to around 30-40 grams a day can make a significant difference (this does not include carbohydrates from healthy sources such as vegetables, soaked grains, raw dairy, etc.)

 5. Reduce your stress to keep your blood sugar levels even.
 Stress plays just as much of a part in blood sugar balance as eating sugar.
 Large fluctuations in blood sugar can trigger migraines, so it’s very important to take steps to spend time taking care of yourself each day.
 Exercising outdoors, not spending too much time on electronics, letting go of anger, etc. can all have a profound affect on blood sugar and the frequency of migraines.

 6. Keep a regular sleep schedule.
 Sleep gives your body time to heal, restore, rest, and also detoxify.
 A lack of sufficient sleep taxes the adrenals and causes blood sugar imbalance, causes inflammation in the body, and can trigger migraines.
 Aim to get at least 7-9 hours of sleep each night, and stick to a regular schedule.

 7.Take daily epsom salt baths to replenish magnesium.
 Magnesium helps relax the body and may be effective at reducing or preventing migraines.
 When the body is under stress, the first mineral it burns through is magnesium, so following #5 and replenishing magnesium stores is very helpful.
 Simply pour a cup of Epsom salts in a bath and soak for 20 minutes.
-If you still find you need an additional magnesium supplement, Mag Max is the one I recommend for my clients.
+If you still find you need an additional magnesium supplement, Mag Max is the one I recommend to my clients.